Semantic Mapping Strategy

 Our Strategy: Choosing the Right Mapping Property

-• hriv:hasSemantics is used when the external concept is fully equivalent in meaning to our reference concept.
+hriv:hasExactMeaningis used when the external concept is fully equivalent in meaning to our reference concept.- Each external concept may have only one

-• hriv:hasSemanticsNarrow is used when the external concept is narrower than our reference concept (i.e., it captures a more specific notion).
+hriv:hasBroaderMeaningThanis used when the external concept is broader than our reference concept (i.e., it includes our concept and possibly more).hriv:hasNarrowerMeaningThanis used when the external concept is narrower than our reference concept (i.e., it captures a more specific notion).

-Clarifying hriv:hasSemantics semantics
+Clarifying hriv:hasExactMeaning semantics

-Although hriv:hasSemantics can be treated like a strong semantic alignment in meaning, it does not imply logical equivalence (such as owl:equivalentClass).
+Although hriv:hasExactMeaning can be treated like a strong semantic alignment in meaning, it does not imply logical equivalence (such as owl:equivalentClass).
 It is intended to capture a strong semantic alignment in meaning, not in logical entailment.
 This allows semantic interoperability without risking unintended reasoning consequences in OWL-based systems.

 These mappings are only to be used when no perfect equivalence exists and a semantic approximation must be made to the closest reference concept in the Health-RI ontology.